 Welcoming Guests Since 1927

-Step into the storied past of the Mayflower Park Hotel, a Seattle staple since its grand opening as the Bergonian Hotel in 1927.
-For nearly a century, our cherished property has stood as a downtown landmark, preserving its historic charm while welcoming generations of travelers.
-The hotel's walls have served as the backdrop for countless personal milestones, creating a legacy of deep connections and lasting memories for guests who return time and again to experience our distinctive character.
+Step into the rich history of the Mayflower Park Hotel, a cherished Seattle landmark since its debut as the Bergonian Hotel in 1927.
+For nearly a century, this historic Seattle hotel has preserved its timeless charm, welcoming generations of travelers and serving as the backdrop for countless personal milestones.
+With its storied past and distinctive character, the Mayflower Park Hotel continues to create lasting memories for guests who return time and again.

-Defined by timeless architecture, elegant interiors, and an unwavering commitment to warm hospitality, the Mayflower Park Hotel offers an experience that is “Quite Simply, One of a Kind.”
-Here, guests discover a refined sanctuary where classic sophistication provides a comforting counterpoint to the vibrant energy of the modern streets outside.
-Our enduring presence is a testament to classic elegance and hospitality that has truly stood the test of time.
+Defined by classic architecture, elegant interiors, and a dedication to warm hospitality, Mayflower Park Hotel offers an experience that is truly “Quite Simply, One of a Kind.”
+This historic Seattle hotel provides a refined sanctuary where timeless sophistication meets the vibrant energy of the city outside.
+Its enduring presence stands as a testament to hospitality and elegance that have withstood the test of time.

-As Seattle has transformed from a bustling early 20th-century port to a global center of innovation, our hotel has remained a constant beacon.
-We offer more than just a stay; we invite you to witness the Emerald City’s evolving story from a place of enduring character.
-Every visit feels personal, and in our halls, history is always in the making.
+As Seattle has grown from a bustling port city to a global hub of innovation, Mayflower Park Hotel has remained a constant beacon of tradition and charm.
+More than just a place to stay, it invites you to experience the Emerald City’s evolving story from a hotel steeped in history.
+Here, every visit feels personal, and every moment adds to the legacy of this iconic Seattle treasure.

 Building the Bergonian